pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

   Where:

-  - `.metadata.name` is the name of your ClusterImageTemplate.
+  - `IMAGE-VULNERABILITY-SCAN-CUSTOM-NAME` is the name of your ClusterImageTemplate.
 Ensure that it does not conflict with the names of packaged templates.
 See [Author your supply chains](../scc/authoring-supply-chains.hbs.md#providing-your-own-templates).
-  - `registry-server` is the registry server.
+  - `MY-REGISTRY` is your registry server.
-  - `registry-repository` is the registry repository.
+  - `MY-REGISTRY-REPOSITORY` is your registry repository.

-1. Modify the following in your `custom-ivs-template.yaml` file for your own use case:
-   - `.metadata.name` is the name of your ClusterImageTemplate
-   - `registry-server` and `registry-repository` refer to your registry
-   - location of your Trivy scanner image
+  - `TRIVY-SCANNER-IMAGE` is the location of your trivy scanner image.

 1. (Optional) If you are replacing the embedded ImageVulnerabilityScan with your own, use `ytt` to pass relevant values to the ImageVulnerabilityScan as shown below:
     ```yaml